Eoghain2708/workout-library/README.md

 # workout-library

-**workout-library** is a small library that hopes to make building workout-tracking apps easier by providing core logic for cardio and weight-lifting style workouts and a shorthand methods which provide the user with useful information regarding their performance and potential.
+**workout-library** is a small library that hopes to make building workout-tracking apps easier by providing core logic for cardio and weight-lifting style workouts and shorthand methods which provide the user with useful information regarding their performance and potential.
 This library is a work in progress and, while its core is unlikely to change, will hopefully continue to expand in terms of options and utility.